sganapavarapu1/k8s-training-jan2019/modules/pods.md

           - "bin/bash"
           - "-c"
           - "sleep 10000"
+    EOF
     ```
     Here we specify that our new pod should contain 2 containers.
 The first one runs the same application as previously.
 The second one runs sleep command.

 1. Create a pod from `pod.yaml` configuration file.
     ```